Questions? We've got Answers.

 We’re a subscription service where you are automatically charged monthly via Stripe and our system will send you a scheduled invoice closer to the date of payment to let you know when it happens.
 We do also offer account terms to eligible businesses.
 You’ll be able to cancel at any point.

 What do you charge?

-Pricing for 2021 will be released shortly.
-Please contact the team for a quote.
-We’re a compost collective so if more of your local neighbours (residents or businesses) join the collective, the more we can share costs to lower our fees.
+As a compost collective, we encourage cost sharing, so if more of your local neighbours (residents or businesses) join the collective, the more we can share costs to lower our fees.
 (Think share housing bills, for shared food waste)

 Why does it cost more to pick up a single bucket vs my local cafe?

 We offer volume discounts to cafes/restaurants and events as the amount of food waste produced due to the nature of hospitality, and to keep it affordable.
 A single residence or office produces far less, and we have to keep pricing fair value to keep our pick up operators on a living wage!
 If cost is of a concern, we incentivise members to create their own compost collective with their neighbours to share some buckets and lower costs!

 How do I share buckets with neighbours to make up a compost collective and get a volume discount?

 We make this easy for you based on how many buckets you need and who’s in your collective – we can divide up the collective cost and split it between your neighbours in a recurring subscription for zero stress!
 It’ll take more than 3 buckets to get a volume discount.

 What happens if my bucket gets lost/damaged/stolen?

 There will be a replacement fee for your bucket which is really just the base cost of what it costs us to produce it.
 We think that it’s highly unlikely someone would want to steal a bucket of food waste, as opposed to a wagyu burger from uber eats!